Pepsi, Where's My Jet?: Background

 In the mid-1990s, PepsiCo aired a series of commercials aiming to promote their Pepsi products and associated point system.
 According to this system, purchasing Pepsi products allowed customers to collect points that could be used to claim prizes such as T-shirts or sunglasses.
-One commercial showed that, for seven million points, the prize was an AV-8 Harrier II jet.
+One commercial showed that, for seven million points, the prize was an AV-8B Harrier II jet.
 Its value at the time was estimated at US$32 million.

-While the commercial was tongue-in-cheek, it lacked a disclaimer indicating so.
-John Leonard, a 21-year-old business student in 1996, found that it was possible to purchase Pepsi Points for 10 cents each and calculated that seven million points cost US$700,000.
-Furthermore, the rules only required a minimum of 15 Pepsi Points worth of physical tags from Pepsi products beyond the purchased points.
+While Pepsi later claimed the commercial was tongue-in-cheek, it lacked a disclaimer indicating so.
+John Leonard, a 21-year-old business student in 1996, found that it was possible to purchase Pepsi Points for 10 cents each: thus seven million points cost US$700,000.
+The rules only required a minimum of 15 Pepsi Points worth of physical tags from Pepsi products beyond the purchased points.

 Leonard convinced five investors to help him buy the remaining points.
 One of these investors was Todd Hoffman.
 Leonard sent his points and a check to claim the jet.
-However, PepsiCo denied his request and argued that the commercial was a joke; they also pointed out that the jet was not an item offered in their catalog of products that can be obtained with Pepsi Points.
+PepsiCo denied his request and argued that the commercial was a joke.
+They pointed out that the jet was not an item offered in their catalog of products that can be obtained with Pepsi Points.

-After initially being sued by PepsiCo in the Southern District of New York (in an effort to establish a favorable venue), Leonard filed a lawsuit in Miami accusing PepsiCo of breach of contract, fraud, deceptive and unfair trade practices, and misleading advertising.
+After initially being sued by PepsiCo in the Southern District of New York, in an effort to establish a favorable venue, Leonard filed a lawsuit in Miami accusing PepsiCo of breach of contract, fraud, deceptive and unfair trade practices, and misleading advertising.
 He hired political strategist—and later celebrity attorney—Michael Avenatti to be a part of his team.
 Meanwhile, the company requested that Leonard's claim be deemed frivolous.
 The lawsuit became known as Leonard v.
-Pepsico, Inc. and was eventually transferred to a federal court in Manhattan.
-In September 1997, the Pentagon announced that the jets were not for sale and would need to be "demilitarized" before being offered to the public, which includes disabling their ability to conduct vertical takeoffs and landings.
+Pepsico, Inc. and was eventually transferred to a federal court in Manhattan in the Southern District of New York.

+In September 1997, the Pentagon announced that the jets were not for sale and would need to be "demilitarized" before being offered to the public.
 In August 1999, judge Kimba Wood ruled in favor of PepsiCo with the argument that "[n]o objective person could reasonably have concluded that the commercial actually offered consumers a Harrier jet".
 The company later updated their commercial to increase the number of Pepsi Points required for the jet from seven million to 700 million.